CityOfNewYork/ACCESS-NYC/README.md

 ## Debug Browsing

 The query parameter `?debug=1` to the site URL in any environment to help in debugging front-end issues.
-This will do a number of things.
+This will do several things.
 It will serve a non-minified version of the JavaScript with some logging enabled.
 It will also allow you to jump around to different steps in the eligibility screener, e.g. `/eligiblity?debug=1#step-8`, and if the web inspector is open will pause the app before and after the screener form is submitted while outputting the data payload and response object respectively.

 ## Coding Style